Dogstudio/highway/README.md

 ```

 Now your transition is created you need to add it to the transitions list of `Highway.Core`...
-Remember the name you gave to you `router-view`, it's now time to relate it to your transition.
+Remember the name you gave to you `data-router-view`, it's now time to relate it to your transition.

 ```javascript
 // Import Renderers